-Fall is here and that means, with very few exceptions, that frost will soon be descending on much of the U.S. and Canada.
-Driveways will soon be slippery, windshields will need to be scraped, trees and grass will appear ghostly grey, and any garden plants that haven’t been harvested may be lost.
+It’s late fall and temperatures are dropping, which means frost is descending on much of the U.S. and Canada.
+Driveways are slippery, windshields need to be scraped, trees and grass will appear ghostly grey, and any garden plants that haven’t been harvested may be lost.
+There are many different types of frost—here’s a list of the types you might see on these chilly mornings and what they look like.

 Frost forms when the temperatures on surfaces, such as cars and trees, drop below freezing, causing water vapor to form into ice crystals.
 This happens most often on clear, cold nights, when there are no clouds to hold warmth in.